xl-c111/Flora/README.md

 Running the backend seed (`db:seed` or `db:setup`) loads:
 - Sample floral products, categories, and collections
 - Melbourne delivery zones and rate tables
-- Auth0‑compatible user placeholders (`test@flora.com`, `demo@flora.com`)
+- Placeholder customer records (`test@flora.com`, `demo@flora.com`) that you can map to Auth0 users
 - Subscription plans and Stripe price placeholders

-Use these seeded users for local demos; map them to actual Auth0 profiles when integrating with a live tenant.
+If you prefer different demo accounts, update `prisma/seed.ts` or change the emails in your Auth0 tenant to match.
 See `docs/TESTING_GUIDE.md` for additional workflows.

 ---